This article first appeared in the Church Times on 30 August 2013.

 © Hilary Russell

 Hilary Russell is Emeritus Professor of Urban Policy in Liverpool John Moores University, and a Lay Canon of Liverpool Cathedral.
 She is author of A Faithful Presence: working together for the common good, a handbook exploring how faith-based collaboration works best for the common good.
-She is a founder member and Trustee, of Together for the Common Good.
+She was a founder member of Together for the Common Good.